herbertm/KaprekarConst/README.md

- The histogram approach is optimized for histograms which can be imaging "shifted", since the generate the same difference.
+ The histogram approach is optimized for histograms which can be imaging "shifted", since they generate the same difference.

  e.g.